DevenGibbs/Project_Restaurant-Reservation-System/back-end/README.md

 # Capstone: Restaurant Reservation System Backend

-This starter code for the backend of the capstone project in the Thinkful curriculum.
+This is the backend code for the capstone project in the Thinkful curriculum.

-See [../README.md](../README.md) for detailed instructions.
+See [../README.md](../README.md) for detailed information and instructions.